constructor-igor/NUnit.That.Resharper.Plugin/README.md

 [Resharper](https://www.jetbrains.com/resharper/) plugin for transfer to Assert.That (include NUnit v3 support).

 NUnit.That.Resharper.Plugin helps to convert Assert methods and nunit attributes to Assert.That method.
+Added support for transfer ExpectedException attribute for **xunit** too.

 - NUnit.That.Resharper.Plugin in [Resharper gallery v10](https://resharper-plugins.jetbrains.com/packages/NUnit.That.Resharper_v10.Plugin/)
 - NUnit.That.Resharper.Plugin in [Resharper gallery v9](https://resharper-plugins.jetbrains.com/packages/NUnit.That.Resharper_v9.Plugin/)